 Love You Back – A Word From Rachel Urso

 I want to start by saying how amazing my husband Robert has been, as well as my parents, children and my closest friends, clients and CBT team members.
 It’s been a few months of testing and biopsies (and more testing).
 I am very blessed to have them and all of you in my life.
-Please leave me a comment here.
-I am here for you too!
-Smile & Pass it on…
+Smile & always Pass it on…

 DISCLOSURE: Rachel and the writing staff of Celebrity Baby Trends does not claim to be medical experts or medical doctors.
 This is a personal announcement to our friends and fans and anyone that is looking for a support system or more information on this cruel disease.
 This is Rachel’s personal experience and mission in saving her own life and others that follow her.
 The knowledge she is sharing is from what she has received through many medical advisors, doctors, activists and through self-education.